 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Farm, Forestry and Garden Workers”.

 The number of farm and forestry workers in employment fell slightly from 2006 to 2013.
-This trend is expected to stop, and employment is projected to increase between 2013 and 2020, and then decline slightly until 2025.
-Even though a slight decrease is expected in the longer term, there should be a good number of opportunities as many older people are set to expire.
+This trend is expected to continue, and employment is projected to decrease a little to 2023, and then move up slightly until 2028.

 The agriculture and forestry sectors have a high level of commitment to ensuring the health and safety of their workforce.
 This is because many of the jobs in the sector are in the outdoors, and often involve working with potentially dangerous machinery.

 *Three years after completion of L1, 2 or 3 Certificate - Agriculture.